 The APBT is a medium-sized terrier that originated from Bull and Terriers in the 1600s in England.
 They became prominent in the 1800s when English Bulldogs were made obsolete by bans against bull baiting.

-These dogs originally excelled in dogfighting.
+These dogs initially excelled in dog fighting.
 In America, they developed into generic farm dogs.

 Pitbulls are 17 to 21 inches tall at the shoulders and weigh from 35 to 75 pounds.
 They are short-haired and can be red, brindle, white, black, blue, or chocolate.
 Any of the solid colors can have striking white markings.

 The Pitbull’s head is relatively large, its body slightly longer than tall, its limbs and torso heavily muscled, and its tail is rope-like and reaches the hocks.
-The muzzle is rather square and the ears semi-prick or rose-shaped.
+The muzzle is square, and the ears are semi-prick or rose-shaped.

-The Rottweiler is an ancient breed that evolved from Roman legion cattle dogs and local German herding dogs between 75 and 300 AD.
+The Rottweiler is an ancient breed that evolved from Roman legion cattle dogs to local German herding dogs between 75 and 300 AD.

 In Rottweil, Rotties drove cattle and hauled butchered meat to market.
 They also guarded their owner’s purses tied around their necks.
 In the 1830s, they were brought from the brink of extinction to serve on the police force and in the army.

-A Rottie has a medium-length somewhat wavy coat with a thin undercoat.
-Her chest is broad and deep, and her body is slightly longer than it is tall.
+A Rottie has a medium-length, somewhat wavy coat with a thin undercoat.
 The acceptable color is black and tan.
+Her chest is broad and deep, and her body is slightly longer than tall.

 Rottweilers stand 24 to 28 inches tall and weigh 75 to 130 pounds.